-Do you plan to read your Bible regularly in 2016?
+Do you plan to read your Bible regularly in the new year?
 Many of us start the year with good intentions, but regular time with God in His Word often falls by the wayside because we’ve failed to put a plan in place.

 Planning is not “unspiritual.”
 Paul told Timothy to “train yourself to be godly” (1 Timothy 4:7) because real spiritual growth takes discipline and purposeful intent.